paulw11/Seam3/README.md

 Seam3 is a framework built to bridge gaps between CoreData and CloudKit.
 It almost handles all the CloudKit hassle.
 All you have to do is use it as a store type for your CoreData store.
 Local caching and sync is taken care of.
-It builds and exposes different features to facilitate and give control to the developer where it is demanded and required.

 Seam3 is based on [Seam](https://github.com/nofelmahmood/Seam) by [nofelmahmood](https://github.com/nofelmahmood)

 Changes in Seam3 include:

 * Corrects one-to-many and many-to-one relationship mapping between CoreData and CloudKit
-* Adds mapping between binary attributes in CoreData and CKAssets in CloudKit
+* Adds mapping between binary attributes in CoreData and CKAssets in CloudKit (Not yet :( )
-* Code updates for Swift 3.0
+* Code updates for Swift 3.0 and iOS 10
 * Restructures code to eliminate the use of global variables

 ## CoreData to CloudKit